 We farmers have the potential to sequester 10 percent of all human-caused emissions.
 We can actually sequester 50% or more of current greenhouse gas emissions in our soil.
 But, for farmers to financially afford to make these positive changes, consumers must support the farming systems that mitigate climate change and build resilience to its impacts.

 This consumer support is easy for you to do.
 You simply choose to order your food from a farmer who is farming regeneratively and humanely.

 Agriculture has enormous potential to sequester carbon.
-In fact, a scientific study just released proved that White Oak Pastures sequestered 919 tons of carbon dioxide on our 3200 acres in 2017 alone.
+In fact, a scientific study proved that White Oak Pastures sequestered 919 tons of carbon dioxide on our 3200 acres in 2017 alone.
 Consumers can empower more of this by buying their food from farms of all sizes who are transitioning to ecologically regenerative practices to combat climate change.

 For the first time, consumers have the knowledge to choose to, or choose not to, do their part in helping to mitigate climate change.

 There are different levels to choose from -1.
 You Can Choose To Continue Contributing To The Problem

 The production of emissions will continue to increase if people continue to eat processed foods and industrially produced meats.
 [I hope that we don't have many of these]

 2. You Can Choose To Do A Little Less Harm Going Forward